What are the different types of stone?

-There are various types of stones that are used for flooring and decorative purposes.
-The most well known ones are marble, granite, travertine, limestone, and slate.
+There are various types of stone that are used for flooring and decorative purposes.
+The most well-known are marble, granite, travertine, limestone, and slate.

 Mountains are the largest source of natural stone.
-Rriverbeds and sea are also the sources of natural stone.
+Riverbeds and the sea are also sources of natural stone.

-What are the shinny flakes inside the stone?
+What are the shiny flakes inside the stone?

-Each stone type has different minerals, which gives various properties to stone.
+Each stone type has different minerals, which give various properties to the stone.

-Is one stone better than other?
+Is one stone better than another?
 What is the best stone?

-Each type of natural stone has unique characteristics that make them harder, softer or shinier.
-Depending on your application, there are some design preferences of some type over another.
-For example, limestone tiles are not suitable for high traffic areas but will be perfect for wall applications.
-Marble Systems only carries stone tiles and decorative natural stone products, which are suitable for interior or exterior floors and walls.
+Each type of natural stone has unique characteristics that make it harder, softer, or shinier.
+Depending on your application, there are some design preferences for one type of stone over another.
+For example, limestone tiles are not suitable for high-traffic areas but will be perfect for wall applications.
+Tureks only produces stone tiles and decorative natural stone products, which are suitable for interior or exterior floors and walls.

-There is a general misconception that some countries produces better stones than other.
-Natural stones come from the nature itself; they are raw materials for tiles and slabs industry.
+There is a general misconception that some countries produce better stone than others.
+Natural stone comes from nature itself; it is the raw material for the tile and slab industry.
 The manufacturing processes will bring out the beauty of the natural stone.
-Marble Systems manufacturers have state of the art manufacturing facilities capable of producing high quality natural stone products.
+Tureks has state of the art manufacturing facilities capable of producing high-quality natural stone products.

-What are the different finishes?
-What are the differences between?
+What are the different finishes for stone?
+What are the differences between them?

-Finishing stone is similar to sanding process: smaller grit and longer sanding gives stone more shinny polished look, whereas less will make it look more natural.
+Finishing stone is similar to a sanding process: smaller grit and longer sanding gives stone a more shiny and polished look, whereas less sanding will make the stone look more natural.
 Finish is a design preference.
-Usually polished surfaces are used where a modern look is sought.
-They require more delicate care and handling compared to antiqued or tumbled surfaces which have a natural patina and will take a better wear and tear over time.
-Some stones like travertine have natural holes as a result of sedimentary minerals.
-These voids or holes can be left unfilled to give even more natural look to the floor.
-They are also available as filled travertine or you can grout the holes when you grout your joints.
+Usually, polished surfaces are used where a modern look is sought.
+They require more delicate care and handling compared to antiqued or tumbled surfaces, which have a natural patina and will take “wear and tear” better over time.
+Stone like travertine has natural holes as a result of sedimentary minerals.
+These holes can be left unfilled to give an even more natural look to the floor.
+The stone is also available as filled travertine or you can grout the holes when you grout your joints.

-From rough to fine in increasing order: Natural Cleft
+More common edge types are, from rough to fine in increasing order:

 Honed With Bevel